Andrés Quintana Roo: Los Guadalupes

 As a lawyer, one of Ignacio López Rayón's great gifts was organization.
 After the defeat of Hidalgo, he gave structure to the army under the auspices of the Junta de Zitácuaro, one of the first governing bodies in Mexico not to recognize the authority of the Viceroyalty of New Spain.
 In addition to military and administrative organization, López Rayón organized a group of spies and propagandists which came to be known as Los Guadalupes.
 They took their name from the Virgin of Guadalupe to juxtapose themselves from the Spaniards who venerated the Virgin of the Remedies.
 In order to protect their identities, Los Guadalupes would use various pseudonyms in their communications.

-Very few people are known for certain to have been in this group but it is likely they centered their operations in Mexico City and most of them were lawyers.
+Very few people are known for certain to have been in this group, but it is likely they centred their operations in Mexico City, and most of them were lawyers.
 Still, they were a diverse group that included women, priests, and nobles as well.
 They maintained regular communication with López Rayón, sent him current newspapers and publications from Spain and the U.S., and weapons, money, and men.
 Perhaps most importantly, they set up a line of communication between López Rayón and José María Morelos y Pavón.

-Leona Vicario was deeply involved in the work of Los Guadalupes but in February 1813 one of her letters was intercepted by then royalist, and future President of Mexico, Captain Anastasio Bustamante.
+Leona Vicario was deeply involved in the work of Los Guadalupes, but in February 1813 one of her letters was intercepted by then royalist and future President of Mexico, Captain Anastasio Bustamante.
 Being warned that her arrest was imminent, Vicario fled Mexico City on foot.
-Her uncle discovered her whereabouts and convinced her to return to Mexico City where she was brought to the Colegio de San Miguel de Belén as a prisoner.
+Her uncle discovered her whereabouts and convinced her to return to Mexico City, where she was brought to the Colegio de San Miguel de Belén as a prisoner.

 Quintana Roo heard of her imprisonment, and being unable to go himself, sent Francisco Arroyave, Antonio Vázquez Aldana, and Luis Alconedo to liberate her.
-The arrived at the Colegio de Belén on the night of April 23, 1813.
+They arrived at the Colegio de Belén on the night of 23 April 1813.
 They were disguised as viceregal officers and demanded to interrogate Vicario privately.
-Instead they sneaked her out of the Colegio and smuggled her out of Mexico City disguised as mule drivers, carrying with them supplies for the insurgents.
+Instead, they sneaked her out of the Colegio and smuggled her out of Mexico City disguised as mule drivers, carrying with them supplies for the insurgents.

 Andrés Quintana Roo and Leona Vicario were married soon after in Tlalpujahua.